jianshen92/digital-garden/content/blog/Echoing Gifts.md

 I'm seeking passionate individuals who aspire to enter the fields of software engineering or AI but lack the know-how or opportunity to do so.
 I propose a collaborative project, drawing from my personal experiences and challenges faced over the years.
 The learning approach is top-down: **Learn What Matters**, **Build Something You Desire**, and **Enjoy the Thrill of Exploration**.

-This opportunity is ideal for:
+I'd love to work with you if you are:

 - Students or recent graduates with non-CS/AI degrees aiming to enter this field.
 - Working professionals considering a career switch.
 - Software engineers curious about AI.
-- Those looking to transition from AI to software engineering.
+- Looking to transition from AI to software engineering.
 - ..
 Or just anyone with a love for exploration and learning

-We'll work together to build a project at your pace, ideally within three months, with a commitment of a several hours each week for your own work and weekly discussions.
+We'll work together to build a project at your pace, ideally within **three months**, with a commitment of a **several hours each week** for your own work and **weekly discussions**.

 The goal is to equip you with the tools for self-sufficiency in your ongoing journey.